nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

 'cast' is used to tell the compiler to trust you and that the compiled types will work so it is rather risky.
-Often with some more variables you can reduce many uses related to abstracts.
-Typedef are often used like a wrapper to a method or class, they can be used as a polyfill but normally when used for say a vector point often the compiler can optimise them away dependending on use.
+Often with some more variables you can reduce many cast uses related to abstracts.
+Typedef are often used like a wrapper to a method, or class, they can be used as a polyfill but normally when used for say a vector point he compiler may be able to optimise them away dependending on use, such as when numerical values can be easily extracted.

 We can't extend a type with a class so using an abstract can be powerful.
-But we can write the abstract type class example with inheritance as two classes.
+But we can write the abstract type class example with inheritance as two classes, using 'extends' keyword.

 ```Haxe
 function main() {
   var test: Test = cast { message: "Haxe is Great!"};